Chipping Norton: Amenities

-The town theatre began life as a Salvation Army Citadel, its first stones, now visible in the auditorium, being laid in 1888.
+The town's theatre, The Theatre Chipping Norton, began life as a Salvation Army Citadel, its first stones, now visible in the auditorium, being laid in 1888.
 It continued as a furniture warehouse before being spotted by two Royal Shakespeare Company actors, Tamara and John Malcolm, in 1968.
 In 1973, fundraising for the new theatre began in earnest, and a pantomime, Beauty and the Beast was staged in the town hall.
 The Theatre was opened in 1975 by Tom Baker (who played the title character, the Doctor, in the BBC science-fiction TV show Doctor Who), beginning with a light programme including films and lunchtime jazz.
 The adjoining cottage was bought and converted into the bar and gallery.
 In 1990 a building bought in Goddards Lane now serves as green room, offices and rehearsal room.

+In 2023, a cinema opened in the town.
+The Living Room Cinema has two screens as well as a bar.

 The town hosts annual arts festivals: Chipping Norton Literary Festival ('ChipLitFest'), Chipping Norton Music Festival, and a jazz festival.
 The Theatre Chipping Norton opened in 1975 as a theatre, cinema, gallery and music venue for original productions and touring companies.

 The town acts as a retail and leisure centre, with three supermarkets and numerous shops, including branches of national chain stores.
-It has four pubs, two hotels with public bars, and three schools.
+It has six pubs, two hotels with public bars, and three schools.
 Holy Trinity Roman Catholic School and St Mary's Church of England School are primary schools.
 Chipping Norton School is the town's secondary school with a sixth form.

 Chipping Norton Golf Club, now the Cotswold Club and part of Cotswold Hotel and Spa, is the oldest in Oxfordshire.
 It began in 1890 on Chipping Norton Common.

 The first XV of Chipping Norton Rugby Union Football Club plays in the Southern Counties North League.
 It was league champion in 2007/08.

 Chipping Norton has a purpose-built veterinary hospital, serving the community and the local zoos.
 The hospital's building was opened in July 2015 by then prime minister David Cameron.
 The previous premises were on Albion Street, where the practice had been based since it was founded in the 1970s.
 The hospital has a boarding cattery, a CT Scanner, and hosts one of only 15 radioiodine treatment units for hyperthyroid cats in the UK.

 From 1989, the veterinary hospital had a partnership with the remote island of St Helena, using funding provided by the DfID for vets to visit the island.
 Since 2010, the island has had its own permanent vet and the connection has since been lost.

-Chipping Norton Town F.C. ("The Magpies" or "Chippy") was founded in 1893 and plays at Walterbush Road.
+Chipping Norton Town ("The Magpies" or "Chippy") was founded in 1893 and plays at Walterbush Road.
 It resigned from the Hellenic Football League in favour of the Witney & District Football League.

 Chipping Norton Town Cricket Club plays in Oxfordshire Cricket Association Division 6.
 The town also has a bowls club.

-Chipping Norton has a Women's Institute, a Rotary Club, and a Lions Club.
+The town has a Women's Institute, a Rotary Club, and a Lions Club.